 This section introduces you to installing the Brave Browser via the Flatpak package manager.
 Like Snap, Flatpak offers a unique approach to software deployment, ensuring applications can run across almost any Linux distribution through an isolated runtime environment.

-Step 1: Enable Flathub for Brave Browser on Ubuntu
+Enable Flathub for Brave Browser

 To install the Brave Browser using Flatpak, you must first activate the Flathub repository, a primary source for Flatpak apps.
 Run the following command to add Flathub to your Flatpak setup: